 As an assistant coach, I still catch myself being this way.
-Our children respond best to coaching and instructions when they coming from a parent.
+Our children respond best to coaching and instructions when they come from a parent other than me.
 One of the best ways to get the point across to your child?
 Have one of the other coaches be the one who talks to and instructs your child.

 These are just a few tips that I have learned throughout my time coaching my own child throughout his baseball career.
 The thing to remember throughout the season though is, in the end, you want your kid to have fun.